timwu64/Deep-Reinforcement-Learning--Robotic-Continuous-Control/Report.md

 Crawler

--   I am able to solve the Crawler environment in  episodes with average score  with Twin Delayed DDPG agent
+-   I am able to try the Crawler environment with Twin Delayed DDPG agent and see the upper trend of average score

 ## Reacher Environment (Version 2: 20 Agents)
-In the Reacher Environment has ***two*** separate versions
+In the Reacher Environment has 2 separate versions

 1. The first version contains a single agent